 Nathan & Jesse.
 Gypsy jazz fusion.
-Two resonator guitars, one accordion, female and male voice, one unforgettable performance!
+Two resonator guitars, one accordion, female and male voices, one unforgettable performance!
 Nathan Rivera and Jessie Andra Smith are often joined by their talented musical friends, Trevor Mulvey on the upright bass, Karl Kummerle and Milly Raccoon on the fiddles.
 The duo has traveled all over the world on the streets and stages sharing their unique sound.
 They frequent Mexico and Europe, as well as New Orleans.
 A fusion of jazzy folk and blues on National Reso-Phonic guitars and accordion, with interesting interplay between female and male vocals, their trilingual performances are uplifting, fun, and with a message for people of all ages and cultures.

-The MacMammals are Southern California based
+The MacMammals are Southern California-based

 acoustic music performers presenting an eclectic musical

 stew of sounds from Ireland, the British Isles, and